ark1980/E-Commerce-Store/README.md

 ## E-Commerce Store
-A small store for selling electronic products.
+A small online store for selling electronic products.